-Complaints about spam being sent from your email address.
+- Complaints about spam being sent from your email address.

-Unknown email appearing in Sent Items folder.
+- Seeing unknown emails in your Sent Items folder.

-Use different and strong passwords for each account - one that is at least six characters long, and is a combination of letters, numbers and capitals/lowercase.
+- Use different and strong passwords for each account - one that is at least six characters long, and is a combination of letters, numbers and capitals/lowercase.

-Once you have changed the settings, create a new password, and add your secondary e-mail account as your alternative address.
+- Once you have changed the settings, create a new password, and add your secondary email account as your alternative address.